A cluttered bedroom is such an energy leak.

 5. Reset Your Closet With Slim Hangers And Clear Zones

 Then create zones for work clothes, casual wear, special occasion outfits, and outerwear.
-Use labeled bins on the shelf above for accessories like scarves or hats.
+And use labeled bins on the shelf above for accessories like scarves or hats.

 Shop This Setup